Cheryl Crazy Bull

-Cheryl Crazy Bull, Wacinyanpi Win (They Depend on Her), Sicangu Lakota, has served as President and CEO of the American Indian College Fund, a role she has held since 2012.
+Cheryl Crazy Bull, Wacinyanpi Win (They Depend on Her), a member of the Sicangu Lakota nation, is President and CEO of the American Indian College Fund, a role she has held since 2012.
 A lifelong educator and community activist, Cheryl is an advocate for self-determination focused on Native voice, philosophy, and traditions as the heart of the people’s work in building prosperity for current and future generations.

-She is on the board of IllumiNative, an organization that focuses on a widespread accurate narrative about Indigenous people and Native Ways Federation, a national association of Native non-profits; the State Higher Education Executive Officers Organization (SHEEO) Equity Advisory Committee; and the Brookings Institution.
+She is also a member of the boards of IllumiNative, an organization that focuses on a widespread accurate narrative about Indigenous people; the Native Ways Federation, a national association of Native non-profits; the State Higher Education Executive Officers Organization (SHEEO) Equity Advisory Committee; and the Brookings Institution.

-Crazy Bull is a frequent public speaker and presenter about indigenous education and issues with a focus on indigenous higher education equity and place-based education.
-She was awarded an honorary cultural degree from Sinte Gleska University, an honorary doctorate from Seattle University, and other awards for her leadership as a Native educator and Native woman.
+Cheryl is a frequent public speaker, presenter, and writer about Indigenous education and issues with a focus on indigenous higher education equity and place-based education.
+She has an honorary cultural degree from Sinte Gleska University, an honorary doctorate from Seattle University, and other awards for her leadership as a Native educator and Native woman.